 Ok, now let's open SUM:

-...now, from the "Aspect" tab, let's choose a splashimage that fits and let's close the program.
-After that, reboot the system and see if it worked.
+On the "Aspect" tab, choose a splashimage that fits and close startupmanager, then reboot and see if it worked.